 Certified Gottman Therapist, and Gottman Master Trainer

-Professional Couples Therapy
+Professional Couples and Individual Therapy

 When people think of trauma, they usually think of “big T traumas,” those experiences that meet the criteria of Posttraumatic Stress Disorder (PTSD), including war experiences, natural disasters, rape, and severe car accidents.
 However, less commonly talked about are “little t traumas,” which result from things that build over time, such as ongoing emotional abuse and neglect, experiences of shame, humiliation, being bullied, left out, or ridiculed.

 In 1987, Dr. Francine Shapiro realized that, under certain conditions, eye movements reduce intense disturbing emotions.
 Since that time, EMDR has been developed as a treatment for trauma (big T and little t traumas).
 Studies show EMDR also works for people experiencing depression, anxiety, phobias, stress, complicated grief, panic attacks, eating disorders, pain disorders, physical and sexual abuse, and more.

 During trauma, or “fight or flight”, information is processed differently than in calm moments.
 During a traumatic experience, the body shuts down certain systems and redirects blood flow to large muscles in the body.
 Brain functions also operate differently.
 It is as if time slows down, allowing the person to take in more information, including details that might save their life.